Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/aws_outage_oct_2025.md

 As someone who recently got their [SAA-C03](Blog/Articles/How%20I%20passed%20the%20Solutions%20Architect%20Associate.md).
 I wanted to share my thoughts on how this type of outage could have been prevented.

-- Don't put all your resources in one region.
+- Don't put all your resources in one region:
 	- Many company's heavily relay on `us-east-1` do to its convenience, low latency and new features.
 But this creates a massive single point of failure for your business.
 	- Lots of people think having multi-AZ environment within one region is enough but when you get a ***regional*** control-plane failure (like DNS) this can still take everything down.
-- Understand when to use Abstraction tools wisely
+- Understand when to use abstraction tools wisely:
 	- When you decide to use a managed services such as a database provider etc. You are adding another layer in your businesses environment that could lead to a potential failure.
-- Map your dependencies
+- Map your dependencies:
 	- Take a look at your network diagrams and understand what parts of your system will go down when core services break.
 Map these out and understand them.
-- Start Architecting a regional failover solution.
+- Start Architecting a regional failover solution:
 	- When I was studying for my SAA I learned about how AWS Route53 has multiple routing types:

 > [!Abstract] My SAA notes on: Route 53